 The reason for this, Facebook said, was because there was simply more content being created on the platform and people should see only the most relevant to them.

-The Facebook facilitation of fake news and clickbait headlines
+The Facebook facilitation of fake news and clickbait headlines is ending

 The new Facebook algorithm